olmax99/serverlessbaseapi/README.md

 recommend setting the Stack Name to 'apipermits-sam-27'.

 #### Deploy from the command line

+---

+THE PARAMETER-OVERRIDE `loaddataStackName` NEEDS TO MATCH WITH THE NAME OF THE `loaddata` PROJECT CF STACK!!

 ```
 $ sam package --output-template packaged_permits27gateway_template.yaml --s3-bucket tmp-cloudformation-permits-27